List of the most popular Frequently asked SAS Interview Questions with Answers:

 Answer: PROC SORT command is used for performing sorting, be it on a single variable or multiple variables.
 This command is performed on the dataset where the new data set is created as a result of sorting but the original data set remains unchanged.

-PROC SORT DATA=original OUT=Sorted;
+PROC SORT DATA=original OUT=Sorted; BY variable;

-‘Original’ refers to original dataset
+‘Original’ refers to the original dataset

 ‘Sorted’ refers to the result as sorted dataset